-Our analysis determined that employees responsible for cash collections do not share cash drawers/registers. - b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit. - The procedures used for cash collection and deposit processing were found to comply with AUP standards.
+ii.
+Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit;

+It was determined that the procedures used for cash collection and deposit processing are in compliance with AUP standards.

-- c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - The procedures used for cash collection and deposit processing were found to comply with AUP standards. - d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions are not responsible for collecting cash, unless another employee verifies the reconciliation. - The procedures used for cash collection and deposit processing were found to comply with AUP standards. - 6.
-Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft. - All employees that have access to cash are bonded. - 7.
-Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered. - The main operating account receipts on deposits were found to be number in sequential order.
-All other accounts are interest bearing accounts and therefore do not have corresponding deposit slips. - b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - Main Operating Account collection documentation was traced to the deposit slip.
-All other accounts are interest bearing accounts and therefore do not have corresponding deposit slips. - c) Trace the deposit slip total to the actual deposit per the bank statement. - Both deposit slip totals in the Main Operating Account were traced to the actual deposit per the bank statements. - d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100). - Both deposits in the Main Operating Account were made within one business day of receipt at the collection location.
+iii.
+Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.

+The procedures used were found to comply with AUP standards.

+The procedures used were found to comply with AUP standards.

+C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
+Observe that the bond or insurance policy for theft was in force during the fiscal period.

+All employees that have access to cash are bonded.

+- D. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternatively, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - i.
+Observe that receipts are sequentially pre-numbered.

+ii.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.

+iii.
+Trace the deposit slip total to the actual deposit per the bank statement.

+iv.
+Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer).

-e) Trace the actual deposit per the bank statement to the general ledger.
+v.
+Trace the actual deposit per the bank statement to the general ledger.